VenkataViswas/Real-Time-Object-detection-Using-YOLO-v8n-and-RCNN/README.md

 This project implements a deep learning object detection model to detect pedestrians using the YOLO (You Only Look Once) architecture.

 ## Project Structure
-- `train_yolo.py`: Script to train and evaluate the YOLO model on the pedestrian dataset.
-It exports training performance metrics.
 - `pedestrian.yaml`: Dataset configuration file specifying training/validation/test paths and class mappings.
 - `convert_to_format.py` & `load_data.py`: Utilities for converting data into YOLO format.
 - `video_start.py`: Inference script to run the trained model on video streams.